isi-nlp/isi_darma/darma_chat/README.md

 2. OpenAI GPT
   Enable this by setting `mephisto.bleuprint.botbackend: gpt` in the YAML file.
   This backend requires API key to authenticate with OpenAI services.
-Please run `export OPENAI_KEY="<keyhere>"` before launching the service
+Please run `export OPENAI_KEY="<keyhere>"` before launching the service.
+  The API key can be obtained from https://beta.openai.com/account/api-keys

 ## Seed conversation customizations